Shahzebqazi/Asus-Z13-Flow-2025-PCMR/Docs/Instructions.md

 3. **Power Management:** Z13 needs asusctl for TDP control (7W-54W)
 4. **File System:** Our enhanced guide uses ZFS instead of Btrfs for better performance

-**Recommended:** Use `../Install.sh` for automated Z13-specific installation or follow `My_Instructions.md` for manual installation with Z13 optimizations.
+**Recommended:** Use `Install.sh` for automated Z13-specific installation or follow `My_Instructions.md` for manual installation with Z13 optimizations.

 ---